hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `secret_rotation_enabled` - (Required) Is secret rotation enabled?

 * `secret_rotation_interval` - (Required) The interval to poll for secret rotation.
 This attribute is only set when `secret_rotation` is true and defaults to `2m`.

-~> **Note:** At this time the Azure KeyVault Secrets Provider is not supported in Azure China/Azure US Government.

 ---